You should never use the word “unique” in PR.

-“Uniqueness” is be definition its own self-realizing feature.
+“Uniqueness” is by definition its own self-realizing feature.
 What makes something unique is that it’s uniquely unique.

 A fingerprint is unique.
 A strand of DNA (unless you have an identical twin) is unique.
 A code stamp for a cryptocurrency is unique by design.
 You, as a singular human being flowing through the cosmological spacetime — is unique.

-This blog post, even, is served to you via a unique URL.
-It’s nothing special about this URL per se, but it is unique.
+This blog post is by no means unique, but it is served to you via a unique URL.
+It’s nothing special about this particular URL, but it is unique.
 That’s why the URL works, right?

-At the same time, if you zoom in or out far enough, it goes the other way and everything becomes unique.
+At the same time, if you zoom in or out far enough, suddenly everything becomes unique.